alex3305/home-assistant-docs/README.md

-# alex3305's Home Assistant documentation
+# Alex's Home Assistant documentation

 This repo contains my personal Home Assistant documentation, but can of course be used as a reference for more general Home Assistant knowledge.